rjbernaldo/api-experiment/README.md

 # api-experiment

-A project to test out new technologies
+API prototype to test out new technologies

 ## Project Specifications